tparker-usgs/mirrorGina/README.md

 # mirrorGina
-A cocker container to retrieve files from GINA.
+A docker container to retrieve files from GINA.